Wheeling for Hope, Inc. raises $33,000 for Brain Tumor Research

 Original article published in UAB news, November 5, 2014

-31th Annual J. Garber Galbraith Scientific Session & Lecture will be held October 3 2014
+31th Annual J. Garber Galbraith Scientific Session Held October 3 2014

 Dr. Haines' primary clinical interests lie in surgery of the skull base, cranial nerves and posterior fossa, pediatric neurosurgery and brain tumors.
 He has extensive experience in the surgery of acoustic neuroma, trigeminal neuralgia and hemifacial spasm, craniofacial disorders, complex hydrocephalus, pediatric and adult myelodysplasia.

 Dr. Haines' primary research interest focuses on the application of advanced clinical research techniques to neurosurgery and the development of resources for the evidence-based practice of neurosurgery.
 He is a past member of the Editorial Board of the Cochrane Stroke Group and has led his departments' involvement in numerous clinical trials.
 He has published and lectured extensively on these subjects.

 The scientific session was followed by a dinner and award ceremeony held at The Summit Club where the awards were presented for the top three resident presentations as voted on by a independent team of judges.
 This years award winners were: